rstudio/team-admin.rstudio.com/docs/troubleshooting/lab-troubleshoot.md

 ## Exercise 3

-In this exercise, your users have reported that after logging into Rstudio Server Pro, the session crashes with an `Unable to connect to service error`.
+In this exercise, your users have reported that after logging into Rstudio Workbench, the session crashes with an `Unable to connect to service error`.
 Maintenance was performed recently by your IT group.

 ### Task: Simulate an R session crash